 Applicant Special Instructions:

-Applicants should email a CV, statement of research goals, and three letters of reference to Meghan Campbell (email@example.com).
+Applicants should email a CV, research interests, and references to firstname.lastname@example.org.

 Washington University in St. Louis, a medium-sized, independent university, is dedicated to challenging its faculty and students alike to seek new knowledge and greater understanding of an ever-changing, multicultural world.
 The University offers more than 90 programs and almost 1,500 courses leading to bachelor's, master's and doctoral degrees in a broad spectrum of traditional and interdisciplinary fields, with additional opportunities for minor concentrations and individualized programs.
 The faculty is composed of scholars, scientists, artists and members of the learned professions.
 They serve society by teaching; by adding to the store of human art, creativity, understanding, and wisdom; and by providing direct services, such as health care.